-The most recent Horror Movie Talk podcast episodes.
-Listen as two schlubby guys dissect the best to the worst of the genre.
+A complete archive of Horror Movie Talk episodes.
+Listen to this horror movie podcast as two schlubby guys dissect the best to the newest horror movies in theaters, as well as old favorites.
 Listen and subscribe.

 If you're wondering if we've covered a particular horror movie, the best way to check would be to use the search function to the right (or below if on mobile).

 We went and saw Blumhouse's Fantasy Island, and it was exactly as good as you would expect it to be.
 It's a needless remake of the campy 70's TV show of the same name.
 It's entertaining, but nothing to write home about.
 One this episode of Horror Movie Talk we give our full review and breakdown of the film. … [Read more...] about Fantasy Island Review

 (Hansel and Gretel Movie) We saw Gretel & Hansel in theaters and I was pleasantly surprised with something that might not be the most groundbreaking film we’ve ever watched, but it succeeds admirably at breathing new life into this classic Grimm fairy tale. … [Read more...] about Gretel & Hansel 2020 Movie Review

 We have a packed episode this week.
 We review the surprisingly good Color Out Of Space, interview the lovely Tara Westwood from The Grudge (2020), and play a new game called "fNICt or fCAGEtion".
 Hold on to your alpacas, and listen to the latest Horror Movie Talk! … [Read more...] about Color Out of Space Review & Tara Westwood Interview